Amazon Redshift Sink Connector for Confluent Platform

 You can use this connector for a 30-day trial period without a license key.

-For a complete list of configuration properties for this connector, see Amazon Redshift Sink Connector Configuration Properties.
+For a complete list of configuration properties for this connector, see Configuration Reference for Amazon Redshift Sink Connector for Confluent Platform.

-To see the basic functionality of the connector, we’ll be copying Avro data from a single topic to a Redshift instance.
+To see the basic functionality of the connector, this quick start demonstrates how to copy Avro data from a single topic to a Redshift instance.

 Prerequisites